Risk of Human Salmonella Infections Return This Easter Season

 - Don’t touch your mouth, or eat or drink around live baby poultry.

 - Don’t let baby birds inside the house or in areas where food or drink is prepared, served, or stored, such as kitchens, dining rooms, pantries, and outdoor patios.

 - Don’t not let children younger than 5 years old touch chicks, ducklings, or other live poultry.

 Learn more about the Risk of Human Salmonella Infections from Baby Poultry by visiting the Centers for Disease Control and Prevention website.

-You can also find Salmonella information in the Foodborne Diseases section of our website.
+You can also find Salmonella information in the Foodborne Disease Agents section of our website.